Tue Jun 3 2025

 echo

-file: groups/example1
+}file: groups/example1

-With the default prefix, install
+With the default prefix, install, state,

-, the function that will be executed are
+doc, the function that will be executed are

-.
+state_A and doc_A.
 To test that group file

 with all the functions inside we can call r7 the following way:

-r7 -P 'service state doc' group example1 hostname
+r7 -P 'service state doc' group example1 hostnameOr using the -a flag which will create a prefix

 automatically with all functions present in the group file:

-In a real situation, this example will have failing functions because
+r7 -a group example1 hostnameIn a real situation, this example will have failing functions because

-command may not be found or the services named
+the service command may not be found or the services named

-does not exist.
+A or B does not exist.

 ! (error 127) tools0:example1::service_A